 Here I have a fantastic guest post for you from a blogging friend who has written about going vegan.
 This is something that has always interested me and I know some of you readers have thought about it too.

 Sophie Mei Lan is a fantastic blogger who also has an extremely popular YouTube Channel.
 Do pop and say hi if you enjoy this post.
 For now, I will hand you over to Sophie.

 Veganuary is in the month of January and its aim is to inspire people to turn Vegan for the month and if possible, for the rest of the year.

 But rather than go from Vegetarian to Vegan overnight, I did it in stages so I could get used to my diet change and feel prepared.

-From November 2017, I stopped buying eggs as I ate a lot of eggs to boost my protein.
+In November 2017, I stopped buying eggs as I ate a lot of eggs to boost my protein.
 I knew I had up my protein intake using pulses and tofu so I wasn’t just cutting things out of my diet.

 This gradual change has also helped me whilst recovering from an Eating Disorder.
 But I would recommend first and foremost consulting a medical professional.
 For me, I can’t allow myself to check all food items as I can get obsessive about it, so instead, I just do my best without feeling too bad.

 Here’s why I went Vegan: https://www.youtube.com/watch?v=7-rPXFPlE0g

 How Sophie became vegan a meal at a time